Stays in Mexico

 "Stays in Mexico" is a song written and recorded by American country music artist Toby Keith.
 It was released in August 2004 as the lead off single from his compilation album Greatest Hits 2.
 The song peaked at number 3 in the U.S. on the Billboard Hot Country Songs chart.

 Content

 The song features a man named Steve, an insurance salesman from Sioux Falls, South Dakota, and a woman named Gina, a first-grade school teacher from Phoenix, Arizona.
 Both are in Cabo San Lucas without their spouses and meet in the Cabo Wabo Cantina.
 Steve and Gina engage in a tequila-fueled weekend affair.
-The song's chorus repeats that "what happens down in Mexico, stays in Mexico."
+The song's chorus repeats that "what happens down in Mexico stays in Mexico."

+The song's title is a pun on the phrase "What happens in Vegas stays in Vegas".

 Critical reception

 Kevin John Coyne, reviewing the song for Country Universe, gave it a mixed rating.
 He stated that the song is "great until you process the depth of its immorality; then, you’re just sick to your stomach."